Attribute Descent: Simulating Object-Centric Datasets on the Content Level and Beyond: Proposed Method

 \subsection{Optimization}

 To describe the attribute descent optimization process, we introduce the objective function, detail the proposed attribute descent algorithm and then analyze its convergence property.

 \textbf{Objective function.} Given real-world target data, we aim to synthesize a dataset that has a minimal (content) distribution difference with it.
-Formally, we denote the sets of synthetic images and real images as $D_{\bm{A}}^s$ and $D^r$, respectively, where the synthetic dataset is simulated following the distribution of vector $\bm{A}$.
-We further write $D_{\bm{A}}^s$ as $\{I_i\}_{i=1}^{N} = \{\mathcal{R}({\bm{a}}_i)\}_{i=1}^{N}$, where $\mathcal{R(\cdot)}$ is the underlying rendering function of Unity using attribute vector $\bm{a_i}$ as input and producing a synthetic image $I_i, i=1,...,N$. $N$ is the number of images in $D_{\bm{A}}^s$. $\bm{a}_i$ is a realization of $\bm{A}$ sampled from distribution $G(\bm{\theta})$.
-We use the Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans} to measure the distribution difference between $D_{\bm{A}}^s$ and $D^r$, which is effectively our objective function:
+Formally, we denote the sets of synthetic images and real images as $D^s$ and $D^r$, respectively, where the synthetic dataset is simulated following the distribution of vector $\bm{A}$.
+We further write $D^s$ as $\{\mathcal{R}({\bm{a}}_n)\}_{n=1}^{N}$, where $N$ is the number of images in $D^s$. $\mathcal{R(\cdot)}$ is the underlying rendering function of Unity using attribute vector $\bm{a}_n$ as input and producing a synthetic image $\mathcal{R}({\bm{a}}_n)$.
+Each attribute vector $\bm{a}_n$ is sampled from distribution parameterized by $\bm \theta$, \ie $\bm{a}_n \sim G(\bm{\theta})$.
+We aim to optimize $\bm{\theta}$ to minimize the distribution difference measure Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans} between $D^s$ and $D^r$.
+Correspondingly, our objective function is written as:

 where

 and